What is signing on?

 If you have claimed any social welfare payment, but it has not been paid and you have no other income, you may qualify for Supplementary Welfare Allowance while you are waiting for your payment.

 If you get Jobseeker’s Allowance or Jobseeker’s Benefit or Supplementary Welfare Allowance you may be entitled to other social welfare and health benefits.

 You may get help with paying your rent.
 If you are in local authority housing you should contact your local authority and ask for a review of your rent.

 You may get help with the cost of uniforms and footwear for your children.
 The Back to School Clothing and Footwear Allowance Scheme operates from 1 June to 30 September each year.

-If you have an exceptional or urgent need, for example, help with a funeral bill, there are a range of discretionary payments provided by the Department of Social Protection's representative (formerly known as the Community Welfare Officer) in your local health centre.
+If you have an exceptional or urgent need, for example, help with a funeral bill, you can apply for a range of discretionary payments from the DSP's representative (formerly known as the Community Welfare Officer).
+Visit welfare.ie for contact details.

 You apply for Jobseeker's Benefit or Jobseeker's Allowance to your Intreo Centre or Social Welfare Branch Office.